Visit Us

 -- Roll over each year if not used.

--- Remain in your account even if you leave the plan. - Flexibility:
+-- Remain in your account even if you leave the plan.

 - You can choose your own healthcare providers (no network restrictions).

-- Funds in the account can be used for expenses not covered by Medicare, like dental, vision, or alternative treatments, but these won't count toward your deductible. - Eligibility:
+- Funds in the account can be used for expenses not covered by Medicare, like dental, vision, or alternative treatments, but these won't count toward your deductible.

 - You must be enrolled in Medicare Part A and Part B.

 - You cannot have other health coverage (like Medicaid, VA benefits, or employer coverage) or be enrolled in Medicare Part D separately.
-(However, you can get a Part D plan specifically paired with the MSA.) - Prescription Drug Coverage:
+(However, you can get a Part D plan specifically paired with the MSA.)

 - MSA plans do not include drug coverage.
 You can purchase a separate Medicare Part D plan for this purpose.